 If you would like more information or to become involved, please contact Juanita Batchelor at: justice4morefamilies@gmail.com, or call: 413.237.1763 or 413.517.4842.
 Also your financial support is fully tax-deductible, and gratefully appreciated.
 We are a 501c3 nonprofit organization, and your gift is fully tax-deductible.

-RECENT MEDIA UPDATES: Masslive story on Juanita's participation in a press conference at the MA State House with Gabby Giffords and Gov. Maura Healey.
+Masslive story on Juanita's participation in a press conference at the MA State House with Gabby Giffords and Gov. Maura Healey.
 (See photos below.)

 Boston Globe story on gun violence, featuring Juanita.